Slovene dialects: Classification

 Dialects can be classified in two ways.
 The most common is the horizontal division, which groups dialects by how they sound today, but there is also the vertical division, which classifies the dialects by how they evolved.
 Therefore, the criteria for vertical division are mostly the older changes (listed above) and younger for the horizontal division.
 The groups of dialects in horizontal division are called "dialect groups" (narečne skupine or narečne baze) and those in vertical division are called "dialect bases" (narečne ploskve).

 The dialects can also have several subdialects (podnarečja), and are further divided into microdialects (govori, lit. speeches).

 Horizontal division

 Horizontal division used today is a refined version of division proposed by Ramovš in 1935.
-He grouped the dialects by the general sound and feel of the dialect, as many Slovenes similarly divided the dialect prior to proper research.
+He grouped the dialects by the general sound and feel of the dialect, as many Slovenes similarly divided the dialects prior to proper research.

 He grouped the dialects into eight distinct groups: The Carinthian, Littoral, Rovte, Upper Carniolan, Lower Carniolan, Styrian, Pannonian, and Mixed Kočevje dialects, which he did not even research.
 According to the now official chart, the only change is the inclusion of Mixed Kočevje dialects into the Lower Carniolan group: